google/briolette/docs/design/concepts.md

 #### Privacy

-This system does not assert a specific privacy opinion, but instead attempts to follow the physical currency where possible.
+This system does not assert a specific privacy opinion, but instead attempts to follow physical currency where possible.
 The primary difference is the transaction history associated with each token.
 While it is possible to build a transaction graph for physical currency, it is requires each participant in the graph to participate and then share their information with the currency